2012 United States House of Representatives elections in Ohio: Overview

-By district
+Statewide

+District

 Results of the 2012 United States House of Representatives elections in Ohio by district:

 Redistricting

 The redistricting process was formally begun by a legislative panel on June 16, 2011.
-A proposal released in September 2011 would create 12 districts favoring Republicans and four which favored Democrats.
+A proposal released in September 2011 would create 12 districts favoring Republicans and four favoring Democrats.
 In the proposal, one district which favored Republicans would be effectively eliminated, and the homes of six of the state's incumbents would be drawn into districts also containing the homes of other incumbents.
 The map was passed by the Ohio House of Representatives on September 15 and by the Ohio Senate on September 21.
 The bill passed by the Senate included an appropriations provision intended to prevent the bill from being placed on the 2012 ballot by petition and was passed again by the House the same day.
 Governor John Kasich signed the bill into law on September 26.

 On September 28, the Ohio Democratic Party had filed suit in the Ohio Supreme Court, seeking a ruling on the legality of the Senate's addition of an appropriations provision.
 On October 14, the Supreme Court ruled that a referendum on the map could go ahead.
-Ohioans for Fair Districts, the group calling for a referendum, asked the court to restart the 90-day time limit for the collection of signatures; a request the court declined, meaning the 90-day period would begin on September 26 rather than October 14.
+Ohioans for Fair Districts, the group calling for a referendum, asked the court to restart the 90-day time limit for the collection of signatures, a request the court declined, meaning the 90-day period would begin on September 26 rather than October 14.
 Chris Redfern, the chair of the Ohio Democratic Party, vowed to collect enough signatures to place the map on the ballot.